Web2Code: A Large-scale Webpage-to-Code Dataset and Evaluation Framework for Multimodal LLMs: Conclusion

 \section{Conclusion}

-We have presented \texttt{Web2Code}, a benchmark that consists of a high-quality, large-scale webpage-to-code instruction tuning dataset containing 1179.7k entries and an evaluation suite for the webpage understanding and webpage-to-HTML translation abilities of MLLMs.
+We have presented \texttt{Web2Code}, a benchmark that consists of a high-quality, large-scale webpage-to-code instruction tuning dataset containing 1.18M entries and an evaluation suite for the webpage understanding and webpage-to-HTML translation abilities of MLLMs.
+To mitigate potential data biases, we have guided the synthetic data generation process toward a balanced output and incorporated diverse existing datasets to further address bias concerns.
 Through extensive experiments, we have demonstrated that our proposed dataset is clearly effective at enhancing these abilities of MLLMs as well as general visual proficiency, while existing datasets lead to inferior performance.
 We hope our work will attract the community's attention and facilitate progress toward foundation models serving as virtual assistants for content generation and task automation.

 {\bf Limitations and Ethics Statement.} The \texttt{Web2Code} project provides a comprehensive dataset and evaluation framework for fine-grained multimodal large language models.
-This can significantly enhance the capabilities of LLMs in understanding and generating web code from instructions, leading to advancements in web development automation, improved coding assistance tools and platforms.
+This can significantly enhance the capabilities of LLMs in understanding and generating web code from instructions, leading to advancements in web development automation, and improved coding assistance tools and platforms.
 By enabling more accurate and context-aware code generation, it can boost productivity for developers and make coding more accessible to beginners.
-However, the primary limitations of the \texttt{Web2Code} include the potential for biased dataset that may not cover all possible HTML coding scenarios, potentially leading to gaps in model performance, some webpages that include humans may be privacy sensitive.
-Ensuring high-quality annotations and comprehensive coverage of all possible HTML and code structures is challenging.
+However, the primary limitations of the \texttt{Web2Code} include the potential for a biased dataset that may not cover all possible HTML coding scenarios, potentially leading to gaps in model performance, and some webpages that include humans may be privacy sensitive, Ensuring high-quality annotations and comprehensive coverage of all possible HTML and code structures is challenging.
 Also, handling complex, real-world HTML and code scenarios might still be beyond the current capabilities of the models trained on this dataset.
 Moreover, the proposed evaluation framework may not capture all aspects of the code generation quality, such as code efficiency, readability, or adherence to best practices.